Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Introduction

-and $g: \R^N \rightarrow \R \cup \{\infty\} $ is convex and each $f_i: \R^N \rightarrow \R$ is convex and differentiable.
-Problems of this form are common in supervised learning and appear in empirical risk minimization, classification, and regression.
-In these scenarios, $x$ is the parameters of the model that is trained and $f_i(x)$ is the risk/error associated with the $i$th data point given the model produced by $x$.
-The function $g$ is a regularizer used to encourage and/or enforce certain properties of the model such as sparsity.
+The problem of finding a minimum of a finite sum of functions is common in classification, regression, and general empirical risk minimization.
+Each term of the objective is in these cases associated with some error or loss corresponding to a particular data point.
+In contemporary problems, the datasets are typically very large and hence the number of terms in the objective function is large.
+Traditional iterative minimization algorithms that evaluate the full objective or its gradient each iteration can then become computationally expensive.
+Stochastic gradient (SG) methods \cite{robbins_stochastic_1951} have therefore become the methods of choice in this setting \cite{bottou_tradeoffs_2008}, since in each iteration they only evaluate the gradients of a random subset of the terms.

-In modern problems with large datasets, $n$ is typically too large for the full gradient of $\frac{1}{n}\sum_{i=1}^n f_i(x)$ to be used in an iterative minimization algorithm.
-Stochastic gradient (SG) methods that only evaluate a random subset of $\{\nabla f_i\}_{i = 1}^n$ at each iteration have for this reason become the methods of choice in this setting \cite{robbins_stochastic_1951,bottou_tradeoffs_2008}.
-A familiy of SG methods that have gathered much attention lately due to their improved convergence properties are \textit{variance reduced} SG methods, see \cite{roux_stochastic_2012,johnson_accelerating_2013,defazio_saga_2014,xiao_proximal_2014,schmidt_minimizing_2017,konecny_semi-stochastic_2017,nguyen_sarah_2017,kovalev_dont_2019}.
-All variance reduced methods have a memory over previously evaluated gradients and use them to form a better estimate of $\frac{1}{n}\sum_{i=1}^n \nabla f_i(x)$ than a single $\nabla f_i$ could give.
-Although other differences exist, the main difference within the class of (unbiased) variance reduced methods is how this memory is updated.
-This work will focus on the effect of the frequency of the memory update and on the sampling of the stochastic gradient, i.e. with what probability each $\nabla f_i$ is sampled.
+A family of SG methods that have gathered much attention due to their improved convergence properties over ordinary the ordinary SG method are \textit{variance-reduced} SG methods, see \cite{roux_stochastic_2012,johnson_accelerating_2013,defazio_saga_2014,xiao_proximal_2014,schmidt_minimizing_2017,konecny_semi-stochastic_2017,nguyen_sarah_2017,kovalev_dont_2019}.
+All variance-reduced methods have a memory over previously evaluated gradients and use them to improve the stochastic estimate of the full gradient.
+Although other differences exists, the main separating property between different variance-reduced stochastic gradient method is how the gradient memory is updated.
+This work will focus on the effects of how often the memory is updated and of how the stochastic gradient is sampled.